cgwire/js-3d-model-viewer/README.md

 ## About authors

 This viewer is written by CG Wire, a company based in France.
-We help small to midsize CG studios to manage their production and build pipeline efficiently.
+We help animations studios to manage their production and build pipeline efficiently.

 We apply software craftmanship principles as much as possible.
 We love coding and consider that strong quality and good developer experience matter a lot.